Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 Despite what the name suggests, tofu isn’t the main ingredient.
 Instead, you choose what you wish to eat from a wide array of ingredients presented in rows before a stall.

 After you have chosen six to eight ingredients, you then inform the staff to cook everything with or without soup, as well as the type of noodle to use.

-Finally most niang tou fu stalls today also offer the option of having everything cooked in a spicy curry broth.
+Lastly, most stalls today also offer the option of having everything cooked in a spicy curry broth.
 This version could be considered a cousin of the above-mentioned laksa.

 Questions & Answers

 Question: Where can we get vegetarian noodles ?

 Answer: This can get complicated as it depends on how strict you are.